NOTICE: Renewal of General Permit #6

-General Permit #6 - Well Construction and Well Service Discharges (also known as GP6) will expire on February 28, 2015.
-The Iowa DNR has started rulemaking for Chapter 64 which renews GP6 for a second 5 year term.
-The proposed Chapter 64 changes include changing the start and end dates for the general permit period.
-The changes to the actual general permit are minor and include the start and end dates listed on the permit cover and a number of minor changes in the permit language that do not alter the intent of the permit or the manner in which the permit is managed.
+General Permit #6 - Well Construction and Well Service Discharges (also known as GP6) renewed on March 1, 2015 for a second five year permit period.
+The changes that are part of the new general permit are minor and include the start and end dates listed on the permit cover and a number of changes in the permit language that do not alter the intent of the permit or the manner in which the permit is managed.